-When students first come to me with a UK offer letter in hand, the excitement usually lasts about ten minutes.
+When students first come to me with a UK offer letter in hand, the excitement around Education Loans to study in UK usually lasts about ten minutes.
 After that, reality kicks in.
+The tuition numbers feel heavy, the living costs feel intimidating, and suddenly, the question is no longer “Which university?” but “How are we actually going to pay for this using the right Education Loans to study in UK?”

 The tuition numbers feel heavy.